chenk97/Online-Stock-Trading/README.md

 <br>.zip file: `CSE-305 PROJ.zip`

  ## Attention
- for order research page of manager, the customer name input is designed to be full name
+ For order research page of manager, the customer name input is designed to be full name